Bohjaangles/Bohjaangles/README.md

 ---

 <h4>:man_technologist: About Me :</h4>
 Full Stack Developer from Canada.
+Working fulltime for Luxsonic since may 2023

 - :telescope: Owned/operated a multi-city spa and wellness business from 2015-2022, transitioned into web development through Lighthouse labs 2022.
-In 2023, I am continueing to develop my coding knowledge and skillbase and seeking employment in web or mobile development.
+In 2023, I am continueing to develop my coding knowledge and skillbase.
+Currently working on a web based resource management game.

-- :seedling: recently spent some time exploring threejs.
-Even more recently picked up TS, and quickly looked at Angular.
-Currently diving deep into using unity and C#.
+- :seedling: currently playing with blazor and .net web development on my free time when not working on my react/ts browser game.

-- :zap: In my free time I code personal mini projects to delevlop my coding knowledgebase/learn new tools, or I am climbing.
+- :zap: In my free time I am climbing, spending time with family, or thiking about where to travel.
 Often climbing.

 <h5>:point_down::mailbox:How to reach me:mailbox::point_down:</h5>